The Terrible Ones (novel)

-The Terrible Ones is the thirteenth novel in the long-running Nick Carter-Killmaster series of spy novels.
+The Terrible Ones is the 13th novel in the long-running Nick Carter-Killmaster series of spy novels.
 Carter is a US secret agent, code-named N-3, with the rank of Killmaster.
 He works for AXE – a secret arm of the US intelligence services.

 Publishing history

 The book was first published in May 1966 (Number A172F) by Award Books, part of the Beacon-Signal division of Universal Publishing and Distributing Corporation (New York, USA), part of the Conde Nast Publications Inc. It was written by Valerie Moolman.
 Copyright was registered on 1 June 1966.